maltekuhr/laravel-gpt-docs/docs/README.md

 ## Basic Usage
 In the following examples we are using LaravelGPT to determine the sentiment of a customer review.
 Both examples are delivering the same result, but the `GPTChat` example is more complex and provides more flexibility.

-Here's an optimized and completed version of your section:

----

 ### GPTAction
 #### Introduction
 `GPTAction` is a feature provided by LaravelGPT designed to handle scenarios where you need to perform a single task based on a single input.
 This construct is most suitable for straightforward tasks that don't require back-and-forth or conversation-like interactions with the model.